 First of all, remember to keep yourself to regular working hours.
-That may be the important key to maintain work-life balance.
+That may be the important key to maintaining a work-life balance.

 We all know that we may have some extra time in bed without a commute, but try to follow your normal work routine to stay productive.
 Let’s wake up around the same time everyday.
 This helps to wake your mind and get you into the “I’m going to study/work” mindset.

 If you are used to starting your day with a cup of milk or coffee, just do it.
 If you normally attend Drawing club after school, practice Yoga or Zumba after work, nothing can delay you.
 You can still do those things, in your home, now.
 Don’t change it, just adjust to being more flexible.
 Thanks to that, you may feel happier with life and find it easier to focus on your home-based learning and working throughout the day.

 #2.
 Create a separate workspace

 This is one of the tips for learning and working from home productively.
 Some may think that they can learn or work everywhere, even in bed.
 However, let’s get that thinking out of mind from now on.
 Try to set aside a workspace separate from your sleeping area.
 This seems like a trivial thing but actually, it sends a message to your brain that it’s time for work, not a holiday.